Get Started

 Professional Handling Legal documents and official notices deserve prompt attention.
 Professional services scan and forward documents the same day they arrive, ensuring you never miss time-sensitive information.

-Privacy Protection That Works When you use Texas Registered Agent, our Austin address appears on your public state filings instead of your home address.
+Privacy Protection That Works When you use our service, our Austin address appears on your public state filings instead of your home address.
 This keeps your personal information off the Texas Secretary of State website, away from commercial mailing lists, and out of public databases.

 Same-Day Document Handling We receive your documents and scan them the same day they arrive.
 You get immediate notification and access through our secure online portal.
 No waiting days for physical mail to reach you.